PoonLab/courses/GradPythonCourse/Assignment2.md

 2. Using an interactive session of Python, open a file stream in read mode to this file and print the collection year for every sample collected in Canada.
+(You don't want to stream this output to your console - instead, redirect it into a file on the command line using the `>` operator.)
 Provide your code here: